naveedausaf/flowmazondotnet/.iac/modules/aca_app/README.md

     - only from [IP addresses that CloudFlare uses to proxy traffic](https://developers.cloudflare.com/fundamentals/concepts/cloudflare-ip-addresses/#allow-cloudflare-ip-addresses) to proxied servers.
     - accepts a TLS certificate provided by the caller but doesn't require it.
       I do not set `client_certificate_mode` on the app to `required` because merely requiring a client certificate does not enable mTLS (see note below).
-  - runs a container from image located in Azure Container Registry with name `var.acr_name`.
+  - runs a container from image located in Azure Container Registry with name `var.image_login_server`.

     The image itself has repository `var.image_repository` and tag `var.image_tag`.

     Liveness, Health and Readiness probes are as specified by corresponding input variables.

   - The container is passed environment variable named `ALLOWED_CORS_ORIGINS` and a secret named `ConnectionStrings__FlowmazonDB` from vault named `var.vault_name`

 - creates a CNAME and TXT record in the CloudFlare Zone identified by `var.cloudflare_zone_id` which proxies requests through cloudflare to the FQDN of the ACA app.